 The Company's compensation programs are aimed at enabling it to attract and retain the best possible executive talent and rewarding those executives commensurate with their ability and performance.
-The Company's compensation programs consist of base salary, cash bonus, and equity grants.
+The Company's compensation programs consist of base salary, benefits programs, cash bonus, and equity grants.

 Base Salary.
-Base salaries for executive officers are determined in the same manner as those other salaried employees.
-Salaries are established by the Board evaluating the responsibilities of the individual's position in relation to similar positions in other nutraceutical companies of similar size.
+Base salaries for executive officers are initially established by agreement and are subject to increases made at the discretion of the Board when reviewing and evaluating the responsibilities of the individual's position in relation to similar positions in other nutraceutical companies of similar size.
 Individual salary increases were determined this year by considering respective levels of responsibility, position, and performance.